geewax-tech/wepass-site/privacy.md

 *   [Google Analytics for Firebase](https://firebase.google.com/support/privacy)
 *   [Firebase Crashlytics](https://firebase.google.com/support/privacy/)
 *   [Facebook](https://www.facebook.com/about/privacy/update/printable)

+The Service Provider uses cloud services from many providers, including, but limited to:

+*   Google Cloud Platform
+*   Firebase
+*   Firestore
+*   Facebook / Meta
+*   Facebook Ads
+*   Amazon
+*   Amazon Web Services
+*   Google AdMob

+Your unique user information (including primary account information, such as email address, unique identifier, or device advertising ID) may be transmitted to these cloud providers and may be stored by these providers for use by the Application.

 The Service Provider may disclose User Provided and Automatically Collected Information: